 Best Large Capacity Compost Tumbler

-Lifetime 65-Gallon Compost Tumbler: Above-ground compost tumblers add in a whole new level to composting.
+Lifetime 65-Gallon Compost Tumbler: Above-ground compost tumblers add a whole new level to composting.
 The Lifetime 65-Gallon Compost Tumbler is balanced and lightweight which will make turning it much easier, especially since you don’t need to bend over to turn it.
 Because it is above ground level, it also keeps away any pesky creatures.

-The thick heavy-duty black paneled walls absorb and retain heat with their double-layered design; because of this you can be assured that there will also be no foul odors!
-The best part is that this sleek tumbler also is designed in similar style in a smaller 50 gallon and larger 80 gallon models.
+The thick heavy-duty black paneled walls absorb and retain heat with their double-layered design; because of this, you can be assured that there will also be no foul odors!
+The best part is that this sleek tumbler also is designed in a similar style in smaller 50-gallon and larger 80-gallon models.

 - Award: Best Large Capacity Compost Tumbler

 - Size: 36 x 35 x 45 Deep